bartderks/notes/git-authentication.md

 When using ```git clone```, with a HTTPS endpoint, the username needs to be provided so the credential.helper knows the git endpoint needs to use a different username.
 [1]

+Tried this without username in the URL results in the following issue.

 # Links
 [1] https://stackoverflow.com/questions/24275375/how-can-i-store-keychain-credentials-for-multiple-github-accounts